JLH-JLH/Housing-market-network/README.md

 ## Instructions
 ### Data
-The full sammple data is provided in the [Apartment_index_full_period] folder of this repository
+The full sample data is provided in the [Apartment_index_full_period] folder of this repository.
+The data consists of apartment price index from 30 metropolitan cities.
 ### Running the MVGC Analysis
 1. Store the CSV files containing **time series housing price indices** in the appropriate folder.
 2. Update the `folder` variable in the script if necessary.